1992 Los Angeles riots: Attack on Larry Tarvin

 At 6:43 p.m., a white truck driver, Larry Tarvin, drove down Florence and stopped at a red light at Normandie in a large white delivery truck.
 With no radio in his truck, he did not know that he was driving into a riot.
 Tarvin was pulled from the vehicle by a group of men including Henry Watson, who proceeded to kick and beat him, before striking him unconscious with a fire extinguisher taken from his own vehicle.
 He lay unconscious for more than a minute as his truck was looted, before getting up and staggering back to his vehicle.
 With the help of an unknown African American, Tarvin drove his truck out of further harm's way.
 Just before he did so, another truck, driven by Reginald Denny, entered the intersection.
 United Press International Radio Network reporter Bob Brill, who was filming the attack on Tarvin, was hit in the head with a bottle and stomped on.

 Attack on Reginald Denny

-Reginald Denny, a white construction truck driver, was pulled from his truck and severely beaten by a group of black men who came to be known as the "L.A.
-Four".
-The attack was recorded on video from Tur's and Gerrard's news helicopter, and broadcast live on U.S. national television.
+Reginald Denny, a white construction truck driver, was pulled from his truck and severely beaten by a group of black men who came to be known as the "LA Four".
+The attack was recorded on video from Tur's and Gerrard's news helicopter, and broadcast live on US national television.
 Goldman captured the end of the attack and a close-up of Denny's bloody face.

-Four other L.A. civilians came to Denny's aid, placing him back in his truck, in which one of the rescuers drove him to the hospital.
+As the LA Four fled, another quartet of black residents came to Denny's aid, placing him back in his truck, in which one of the rescuers drove him to the hospital.
 Denny suffered a fractured skull and impairment of his speech and ability to walk, for which he underwent years of rehabilitative therapy.
 After unsuccessfully suing the City of Los Angeles, Denny moved to Arizona, where he worked as an independent boat mechanic and has mostly avoided media contact.